-7.1.7.6 Notice of Appeal of an Academic Misconduct/ Penalty
+7.1.7.6 Notice of Appeal of an Academic Misconduct Penalty

-Notice of Appeal of Academic Misconduct / Penalty
+Notice of Appeal of an Academic Misconduct Penalty

 Date:

-Campus: Complaint ID:
+Campus:

 Student Name: Student Number:

 Student Program: Chair:

 Course Name: Course Number:

 Semester: Faculty Member:

-Vi Violation Under Appeal:
+Violation Under Appea al:

-Plagiarism Misappropriation of own work
+Plagiarism Mis appropriation of own w vork

-Cheating Falsifying information
+Cheating - unauthor ized external assistance ifying information

-Unauthorized collaboration Attempting to influence
+Unauthorized collaboration A Atte empting to influence

-Impersonation Facilitation of academic misconduct
+Impersonation Fac ilitation of academic m isconduct

 Academic Dishonesty Contract Cheating

 I am appealing:

-Academic Misconduct

-Academic Penalty
+Academic Penal lty

 Administrative Penalty

-Please indicate if you are appealing the finding of academic misconduct and/or the academic or administrative penalty i.e..
-If you are admitting the academic misconduct but are only appealing the penalty, please indicate on this form.

-If you have questions, please contact your Student Representative Council (SRC).

-Explanation of the Incident You Are Appealing
+Explanation of the Inci ident You Are Appealing

-Write a detailed explanation to demonstrate why you feel the finding of academic misconduct or the penalty imposed should be reviewed.
+Write a detailed explanation to demonstrate why you feel the penalty imposed should be reviewed.
 It is your responsibility to attach any relevant documentation to support the grounds of your appeal.
-Attach a copy of the email you received from STUDENTCONDUCT@stclaircollege.ca
+Attach a copy of the Notification of Academic Misconduct (email) to this submission.